clemyan/sisyphus-retry/README.md

 #### `.trying(num)`

 Sets the maximum number of attempt.
 This includes the initial attempt.
+If num is zero or negative, behavior is unspecified.

 #### `.once()`, `.twice()`, `.thrice()`, `.indefinitely()`, `.infinte()`